sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 The `build` target is the default.
 If you don't specify a target at the command line, `build` is run.

-pdf
-: Build the website by processing the document sets.
-If the `Directory/outline` document exists and has been generated in scroll format, it and all primary documents linked from it (that also have scroll formats) are combined into a single document and used to produce PDF summaries of the website suitable, with some limitations, for reading off-line.

-    PDFs can be generated in a variety of page sizes.
-By default, generated PDFs are

-    * A [letter](../../letter.pdf) page (8.5 in by 11in) version
-    * A [4x3](../../4x3.pdf) page format for larger tablets.
-    * An [8x5](../../8x5.pdf) page format for tables designed for viewing "wide-screen" video.

-    The generated PDFs are placed in the root directory of the website.

-    PDF generation is only avilable on machines with the `npm` program for retrieving Javascrip modules.

 clean
 : Delete all files that can be reconstructed via the `build` target.
 This is